 The result is the total cost divided by the number of months in the lease term.

-Average Car Payment =
+Average Car Lease Payment =

-So, can you see why the average payment is such an important figure?
+So, can you see why—the average car payment—is such an important figure?
 If I leased a 2011 Honda Accord EX for $300 a month on a 36 month lease, but had to put $2,000 down to do it, my average monthly cost is $355.55. ($300 x 36) + $2,000) / 36) That’s $55.00 a month higher than the advertised payment of $300.
 While Down payments or capitalized cost reductions do lower our monthly payment, they generally don’t reduce our total cost of leasing the vehicle.
 Those down payments underneath the fine print of lease deals are subtle, but effective marketing ploys to make us feel as though our monthly cost is lower than it really is.
 Whether we are buying or leasing cars, it is important not to be influenced by the marketing psychology behind low monthly car payments.
 Some car manufacturers like Honda have recognized that some consumers don’t like the idea of paying money up front on a car lease and they have adjusted their car lease specials accordingly.
 Look for No-Money-Down-Car-Lease-Specials.

-Can You Negotiate Your Average Car Payment?
+Can You Negotiate Your Average Monthly Payment?

 Negotiating your monthly payment is as simple as refusing to pay any down payments, cap cost reductions or extra fees.
 Bring your calculator, do the simple math and know your facts.
 In fact, another reason it is important to know your average monthly payment is so you can compare it to the loan payment actually being offered to determine if it really saves you money, if at all, by putting money down on the lease in the first place.
 With car leasing, it is highly unlikely that a down payment will significantly reduce the total cost of the loan over the life of the lease.
 As an example, let’s say that a $4,000 down payment on a $30,000 car lease reduces your monthly payment by $100.00 a month.
 Over a 36-month term, that means you’ll make $3,600 less in monthly loan payments.
 In other words, you had to pay $4,000 down to save $3,600.
 In reality, the scenario might play out a little bit differently than in this example, but it illustrates how down payments can work in the favor of the dealer or negotiator of the lease deal.
 It doesn’t have to be this way, once you understand how and why down payments are used by the dealer and how they are completely unnecessary, you can begin to use them to your own advantage as a negotiating tool.
 Play along with the dealer.
 When he tells you that $30,000 car is $250.00 a month – explain to him how your average car payment is really $350.00 a month.
 Explain to the dealer that you’re not interested in putting any money down on a lease, but the $350.00 payment is too high.
 Your budget on that $30,000 car is $300.00 monthly.
 In reality, it rarely pays off to put any additional money down on a car lease in order to reduce your monthly payment.
-Look at your average payment – and you’ll do much better at the negotiating table.
+Look at your average car payment – and you’ll do much better at the negotiating table.
+Also, it pays to visit informative websites such as RealCarTips.com and Cars.com.

 What is the Average National Car payment